jbranchaud/til/vim/incremental-searching.md

 continue to type the pattern, it will continue to update the highlighted match.
 Incremental searching makes it easy to see when you've made a typo in your pattern.
 By default `incsearch` is turned off in Vim.
-You can enable it with `set incsearch`.
+You can enable it with `:set incsearch`.

-See `h incsearch` for more details.
+See `:h incsearch` for more details.